 Become an Observer - If there are no instructors in your area, become an observer to assist with the tests and observed tasks required for pilots to earn new ratings and skills.

 Become an Examiner - Examiners appoint observers.
 Contact a USHPA director to become an examiner.

 The USHPA ratings and proficiency programs rely on responsible pilots stepping up to administer the various programs.

 Find an Administrator - Interested in teaching others to fly?
-Contact an administrator to become a Basic, Advanced, Tandem, or Mini-Wing Instructor.
-Basic and Advanced Instructor candidates should contact an Instructor Administrator; Mini-Wing Instructor candidates should contact a Mini-Wing Administrator; and Tandem Instructor candidates should contact a Tandem Administrator.
+Contact an administrator to become a Basic, Advanced, or Tandem Instructor.
+Basic and Advanced Instructor candidates should contact an Instructor Administrator; Tandem Instructor candidates should contact a Tandem Administrator.

 Become an Administrator - Contact the appropriate USHPA committee chair to become an administrator.
-Instructor and Mini-Wing Administrator candidates should contact the Safety & Training Committee, while Tandem Administrator candidates should contact the Tandem Committee.
+Instructor candidates should contact the Safety & Training Committee, while Tandem Administrator candidates should contact the Tandem Committee.